Gender and Showing Symptoms

 Although they can happen at any age and to anyone, statistics show that the symptoms for depression and anxiety are more likely to begin showing up during adolescence.
 Adolescent girls reported symptoms at a higher rate however – nearly three times as many girls did as boys.

 Why is this the case?
-According to one study looking at social and relationship patterns in adolescents, girls are more likely to worry about and put importance on their relationships and friendships, are more sensitive to when others are i[set, and less likely to use humor to cope with stress.
+According to one study looking at social and relationship patterns in adolescents, girls are more likely to worry about and put importance on their relationships and friendships, are more sensitive to when others are upset, and less likely to use humor to cope with stress.
 Girls may face increasingly more pressures from society too, with body image and prioritizing others above themselves to name a couple of examples.

 The high number of young, adolescent girls reporting symptoms of mental illnesses has gotten to the point that many think that mental illness is a gendered issue.
 Adolescent girls – including celebrities – have started becoming more open about their mental health and what they go through.
 This may not apply to all adolescent girls however: women of color, for example, are hesitant about opening about their mental health experiences because the image of a “depressed adolescent girl” is often assumed to be white.